NatMyan/Chess2.0/README.md

 ## About the game

 Chess 2 is a modified version of Chess by Oats Jenkins in 2022.
+But I modified some rules.
+Play to find out which ones.

 ## How To Run